-Unfortunatelly, having primitives in Java is nothing to do with object oriented programming.
-The only reason comes into mind is performance, since all local primitives are allocated in jvm stack(fast) whereas all objects are preserved in heap(referenced/slow).
+Having primitives in Java is nothing to do with object oriented programming.
+The only reason comes into mind is performance.
+In java, all local primitives are allocated in jvm stack(fast) whereas all objects are preserved in heap(referenced/slow).

-Primitives are generally different in size whereas since object wrappers are just references, they are equal in size.
+Primitives are generally different in size.
+On the other hand,object wrappers are just references and are equal in size.

 As of Java 8 you can not use primitives for generic types.
 Because the generic types are compiled to object which have to have same size.
 However, primitive types vary in size.

 List<int> myList = new ArrayList<>(); //compilation error List<Integer> myList = new ArrayList<>(); //successfully compiled